sedexch/sedexch.github.io/docs/client-container-v6/run/run_with_docker.md

   container. **Note:** You can omit this line if the WS-Proxy will not be used or will only be used via https.
 - `YOUR_WS_PROXY_HTTPS_PORT` - The secured https port at which the sedex Clients Web service proxy should be accessible from the outside of the container. **Note:** You can omit this line if the WS-Proxy will not be used.
-- `--stop-timeout 65` - When the docker container is stopped (e.g. with `docker stop` command), the sedex Client's controller-stop.sh is executed to initiate a graceful shutdown of the client.
-This typically takes longer than the default 10 seconds that the Docker daemon waits before killing the container.
+- `--stop-timeout 65` - When the docker container is stopped (e.g. with `docker stop` command), the sedex Client's `controller-stop.sh` is executed to initiate a graceful shutdown of the client.
+This typically takes longer than the default 10 seconds that the Docker daemon waits before killing a container.
   The `--stop-timeout` option overrides the default.
 The required time will vary from one installation to another.
 - `--restart unless-stopped` - Restart Policy: Restart the container automatically after Docker daemon restarts, unless the container has been stopped intentionally.
 - `-d` - Detached: Start container in background without showing log output on console.

 <!-- Start a new section to get Markdown to consider the following as code and not part of the list... -->

-To run the sedex Client container enter the following commands:
+To run the most current sedex Client container enter the following commands:
 ```console
 $ docker pull sedexch/sedex Client:latest